Happy Bunion ‘s Story

 The bunion, thanks to the exercises and to Steph’s determination in practising them daily and the new shoes that have a wider shoe box, is reduced, as the Big Toe is now diverging towards the medial side (away from the other toes).

-Osteoarthritis is a condition that can’t be fixed, but when Steph occasionally feels pain we then do an MLD session which can help in reducing the inflammation symptoms and help in pain management.
+Osteoarthritis is a condition that can’t be fixed.
+Still, when Steph occasionally feels pain we do an MLD session which can help reduce the inflammation symptoms and help in pain management.

-Said so, the pain is an occasional thing, and not a daily issue.
+Said so, the pain is a rare thing and not a daily issue.

 Furthermore, Steph is not wearing the insole anymore.